tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Remember that the terminology and model will vary from one language and platform to the next.
 One user may speak fluently in Ruby, but that language may not connect with somebody who is a .NET developer.
 Consequently, speaking "geek" can both connect with some developers and backfire with other developers.

+## Writers who learned programming versus programmers who learned writing

 Overall, there's some disagreement about whether it's better to have someone who is primarily a writer who learned programming versus someone who is a programmer who learned writing.
 In [Enough to Be Dangerous: The Joy of Bad Python](http://hackwrite.com/posts/enough-to-be-dangerous/), Adam Wood argues that tech writers don't need to be expert coders, on par with developers.
 Learning to code badly (such as is usually the case with writers who learn to code) is often enough to perform the tasks needed for documentation.
+As such, he aligns more with the camp of writers who learned programming.

 Wood writes: